 March is Lymphedema Awareness Month.
-Even in 2021, some doctors, including oncologists and surgeons, downplay the risk of their breast cancer patients developing lymphedema (LE).
+Even today, some doctors, including oncologists and surgeons, downplay the risk of their breast cancer patients developing lymphedema (LE).

-Before undergoing surgery, including a lumpectomy, and before beginning radiation therapy, have a discussion about LE risk.
+Before undergoing surgery, including a lumpectomy, and before beginning radiation therapy, have a discussion with your doctor about LE risk.

 I’m delighted to share this post by my friend Linda.
 She was recently diagnosed with LE after thinking she had dodged this particular bullet.

 Thank you, Linda, for sharing so candidly about your experience.
 Be sure to leave a comment or ask Linda a question at the end of this post.